Conto

 • Findings that require non-default browser configurations, physical access, or social engineering of Conto staff.

-• Vulnerabilities in third-party services we integrate with (Sponge, Privy, Stripe, Resend, Inngest, Sentry, Upstash, Neon, Vercel).
-Please report those to the respective vendors.
+• Vulnerabilities confined to third-party services outside Conto's control.
+Please report those to the respective vendor.
 We will cooperate if the issue affects Conto users.

 • Best-practice findings without a demonstrated security impact (missing security headers on non-sensitive routes, lack of rate-limit on public marketing pages, theoretical CSRF on idempotent endpoints, and similar).